-Figure 24.
+Figure 21.
 Diagnosis States

 Status bits give permanent information on the diagnosis performed, whatever the programmed operating mode.
 This is encoded over three bits: Sa, Sb and Sc.

-- Sa and Sb bits indicate the four possible states of the VAN bus
+Sa and Sb bits indicate the four possible states of the VAN bus.

-Table 1.
-Status bits: Sa & Sb
+Table 3.
+Status Bits: Sa and Sb

 Sa Sb Communication

-Mode nominal
+Mode Nominal

-0 0 Fault no fault on VAN bus
+0 0 Fault No fault on VAN bus

-Status differential communication on DATA and DATA
+Status Differential communication on DATA and DATA

-Mode degraded on DATA
+Mode Degraded on DATA

-0 1 Fault fault on DATA
+0 1 Fault Fault on DATA

-Status communication on DATA
+Status Communication on DATA

-Mode degraded on DATA
+Mode Degraded on DATA

-1 0 Fault fault on DATA
+1 0 Fault Fault on DATA

-Status communication on DATA
+Status Communication on DATA

-Mode major error
+Mode Major error

-1 1 Fault fault on DATA and DATA
+1 1 Fault Fault on DATA and DATA

-Status no communication on DATA and \overline{DATA} (attempt to communicate alternatively on DATA then \overline{DATA} every SDC period)
+Status No communication on DATA and DATA (attempt to communicate alternatively on DATA then DATA every SDC period)

-Sc: As soon as one of the three inputs (RXD2, RXD1, RXD0) differs from the others in the input comparison analysis performs by the diagnosis system, Sc is set.
+[•] Sc: As soon as one of the three inputs (RXD2, RXD1, RXD0) differs from the others in the input comparison analysis performs by the diagnosis system, Sc is set.

-The only ways to reset this status bit are through the RI signal or a general reset.
+The only way to reset this status bit is through the RI signal or a general reset.

-8.2.
 Internal Operations